 You can ask for, and expect, respectful behavior

-It is possible to ask your schizoaffective teen to stop disrespectful or harmful, inappropriate behavior, and it is possible to set a boundary if done in a respectful manner, and without justifying yourself.
+It is possible to ask your schizoaffective teen to stop disrespectful or harmful, inappropriate behavior, and it is possible to set a boundary if done in a respectful straightforward manner without justifying yourself.

-Example of something I said to X during a particularly unstable period: “I’m leaving the house and I’ll be gone about 2 hours.
+Example of something I said to my daughter during a particularly dark period: “I’m leaving the house and I’ll be gone about 2 hours.
 Do not try to commit suicide, stay right here in your room and be calm.
 I’ll bring you a snack when I get home.”
-Note that this gave X a reason to wait until I came home.
+Note that this gave her a reason to wait until I came home.

 Outcomes are poor with schizoaffective people, but statistics say they have a better long-term prognosis than those experiencing schizophrenia.
 Perhaps it’s because their emotional awareness gives them the ability to form friendships and relationships, and talk about feelings (unlike many “pure” schizophrenics).
 See article at the end of this post, “Social Interaction Increases Survival by 50%.”